BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

-Do you know the three components of KYC?
+Did you know there are three key components to KYC?

-The entire identity verification procedure encompasses a lot, however, the most important ones are:
+The entire identity verification procedure encompasses much more, however, the most critical components are:

 - Customer Identification Program (CIP)